MichaelLedger/ScriptFontViewer/README.md

-  -k, --tracking VAL  Specify the tracking value in points (default: 0.0) -t, --text TEXT     Specify the text to measure (default: "Hello World") -l, --list-fonts    List all available fonts on the system -p, --pdf          Generate a PDF visualization
-  -o, --output PATH   Specify the output PDF path (default: ./fontname_sizept_trackingNpt.pdf) -h, --help         Show this help message
+  -k, --tracking VAL  Specify the tracking value in points (default: 0.0) -t, --text TEXT     Specify the text to measure (default: "Hello World") -l, --list-fonts    List all available fonts on the system -p, --pdf           Generate a PDF visualization --png              Generate a PNG visualization --scale SCALE      Scale factor for PNG output (default: 2.0, higher is better quality) -o, --output PATH   Specify the output path (default: ./fontname_sizept_trackingNpt.{pdf|png}) -h, --help          Show this help message

 Note: When --font-url is provided, the font name will be extracted from the font file,
       and any provided font name will be ignored.